 The king of the Rutulians, an Italian nation located about 20 miles from the eventual Rome, and Aeneas's main mortal enemy.
 He hoped to marry Lavinia, daughter of Latinus, and become king of the Latins.
 Juno, via the fury Allecto, enchants Turnus so that he'll fight Aeneas instead of accepting fate.
 He becomes the leader in the battle of Latins against Trojans.
 Despite all this, he's not extremely villainous, his main fault being his anger.
 He's a brave, powerful warrior.
 Often, his seeming cowardice is due to the attempts of Juno or his sister Juturna to save his life.

 The The Aeneid quotes below are all either spoken by Turnus or refer to Turnus.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of The Aeneid published in 2006.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of The Aeneid published in 2006.).

 Book 10 Quotes

 Book 12 Quotes